 While I no longer play sports anymore (aside from doing a bit of swimming), I do love to watch the big sporting events on tv.
-Even sports I don’t follow or wouldn’t usually be interested in (judo, for example), I will happily watch and am doing during the Glasgow Commonwealth Games this year.
+Even sports I don’t follow or wouldn’t usually be interested in (judo, for example), I will happily watch, and did that for both during the Glasgow and Birmingham Commonwealth Games.
 The OH isn’t a fan at all.
 He’ll watch football and that’s about it.

 So I’m trying to encourage N to watch some of the Commonwealth Games with me to maybe inspire him and also educate him about the other less popular sports.
 It’s going better than the World Cup which he wasn’t particularly keen on.
 (I do have another reason…to try and cut down on him asking for Peppa Pig all the time).

 Of course, watching sport with toddlers and young children is always going to be interesting.
 After a week of the Glasgow games, we’d watched:

 Rhythmic gymnastics ‘what’s she doing mummy?’, ‘why she got my hoop?’.
 If the OH had been in the room, he’d have been trying to get N to say ‘pretty girl’ I’m sure.

 Cycling ‘I got a bike mummy’, ‘there’s 2 on that bike’.

 Judo, which he can now recognise when he sees it.
 He hasn’t yet asked why they’re fighting, but hopefully he won’t start launching on his friends at nursery.